sib-swiss/multiomics-data-analysis-and-integration-training/README.md

 You are required to bring your own laptop and have the following installed:
  - R and RStudio
  - R packages to install before the training:

-install.packages(c("MBAnalysis", "multiblock", "CCA", "mixOmics", "RVAideMemoire", "Factoextra", "ggplot2"))

 MBAnalysis (https://cran.r-project.org/web/packages/MBAnalysis/index.html)
 multiblock (https://cran.r-project.org/web/packages/multiblock/index.html)